freeconf/site/content/en/docs/Overview/value-of-a-standard.md

 ---
 title: "Why a standard?"
 weight: 3
+description: >
+  Standards are the key.
 ---

-Standards obviate the need for integration because both sides can communicate directly with each other using a predetermined protocol.
-Most DevOps tools require the community to help build and maintain all the integrations specific to that tool.
+Standards obviate the need for integration because both sides can communicate using a predetermined protocol.
+You don't need to build your own adapter if you can plug right in!

 Standards like TCP/IP allowed computers from different networks to communicate without having support for each other's specific networking stack.
 SMTP did the same for electronic messages amd HTML/HTTP did it for information.

-The RESTCONF/YANG is already the standard for network management and poised to be the next standard for all systems management.
+Are RESTCONF, YANG and gNMI the next standard for application management?
+They might be, but whatever it is, with a library like FreeCONF, you don't need to care.
+As new standards emerge the FreeCONF community will support it and your code doesn't need to change.

 ## Aren't defacto standards good enough?